sabbyt/code-blog/README.md

 Assignment for Day 14 of Code Fellows 301:

 * Filtered articles by category using page.js to formulate path, retrieve data from SQL and then populate the DOM after passing through object as new Article through Handlebars.

+* Cleaned up code to node server.js settings.